2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Check rates & availability

-Read more: Where to Stay in Rome in 2023: The Best Areas + Hotels
+Read more: Where to Stay in Rome: The Best Areas + Hotels

-🎟️ Rome 2 Day Passes: Save Money & Skip the Lines
+🎟️ Rome in 2 Days: Save Money & Skip the Lines

 There’s an easy way to save time and money on a 2 day trip to Rome: tourist passes that give you discounts and fast track entry into the most crowded attractions in the city.

-There are many kinds of Rome tourist passes, but the ones most suited for a 2-day or weekend trip to Rome are the 48-hour Roma Pass and the Rome Tourist Card (my top recommendation).
-Let’s look at each of them in detail.
+There are many kinds of Rome tourist passes, but the one most suited for a 2-day or weekend trip to Rome is the 48-hour Roma Pass.

 • Free skip-the-line admission to 1 museum or archaeological site (like the Colosseum) ✅